 3. Determine your venue criteria.

-- Draft a guest list to determine how big a venue you’ll need.
-Making sure that everyone has enough room to mingle, dine, and dance during your reception is a top priority (and don’t forget about saving space for other elements of your reception set-up, including a cake table, your wedding band or DJ, a favors table, etc.).
+- Draft a guest list to determine how big of a venue you’ll need.
+Making sure that your wedding guests have enough room to mingle, dine, and dance during your reception is a top priority (and don’t forget about saving space for other elements of your reception set-up, including decor, extra lighting, a cake table, your wedding band or DJ, a favors table, etc.).
 Also, keep in mind the needs of the individuals you are inviting: will you need a venue that can accommodate elderly or physically disabled guests?

 4. Do your research.